 The next day we rose early for a guided tour through the “strict reserve” in the forest.
 While the outer areas of Bialowieza can be hiked independently, the reserve area requires a licensed guide, and the longer hikes to the deepest areas of the reserve require both a guide and permission from the park office, ensuring that traffic through the protected sections is kept to manageable levels.
 The colors and sounds of the morning were muted by a thick blanket of fog that slowly burned off as we walked through the tall, grassy fields towards the forest, passing under a large wooden gate to enter into the damp, cool air of the protected reserve.
 Our guide told us that the few Americans who visit the park are often disappointed that, despite the preserve’s age, no great sequoias or redwoods tower overhead.
 Though indeed the trees were of a different scale from the imposing hardwoods of the west coast, I found it breathtakingly beautiful.
 The different ecological zones of the forest were wonderful, shifting from towering oak trees, into pine forests, to marshes and wetlands and back again into groves of oak.
 The smells, too, changed – the sharp odor of pine sap, rich scent of rotten wood, and slight musty aroma of a wetland.
 Occasionally, the pleasant odors of the forest were interrupted by the stench of a stinkhorn mushroom – a smelly but edible fungus that, when mature, reeks of rotting meat – accompanied by the harsh buzz of a swam of flies.
 Fallen trees abounded, providing moss-blanketed homes to fungus, snails and tiny frogs.
 Occasionally, a clearing in the canopy and an abundance of tiny saplings marked where a great tree had fallen, rotting away to provide the light and nutrients for new growth.
 Birds twittered cheerfully from the thick canopy while woodpeckers drummed overhead, barely even acknowledging our passing.
 It was magnificent – nearly 18 kilometers of hiking with hardly another human being to be seen.

 Throughout the forest, the mosquitoes hung thickly in the air, a persistent whine that quickly reminded you of their presence when you paused to take a photo.
 Fortunately, they seemed to be respectful of the substantial layer of DEET we kept applied – a welcome relief from the DEET-substitute we were forced to experiment with in Southeast Asia, whose formula apparently included mosquito pheromones and picaridin (completely useless, and never again).
 What was not repelled by the spray, however, was the horrendous quantity of ticks, who dropped from the leaves in a multi-legged rain as if out of a nightmare.
-We queasily slapped and grabbed at the voracious insects, waylaying them before they climbed down into our clothes, while the guide just chuckled and suggested we take a long shower when we got home.
+We queasily slapped and grabbed at the nasty little parasites, waylaying them before they climbed down our clothes and into our eyes – and as our guide just chuckled and suggested we take a long shower when we got home.

 Total distance: 10.6 miles